 - Rely on your own strength, knowledge, or personal experience. - Take photos, especially of clients, without asking.
 If you do take photos, do so sparingly and limit them to your fellow volunteers. - Share things on social media that will hinder the work or endanger those with whom you are ministering to and with.
-The rule of thumb is to always ask the host missionary what can be shared and what can't. - Post negative comments or things that will be degrading on social media and don't post pictures without first getting permission. - Come to work INSTEAD OF or IN SPITE OF the local church/ministry.

-- Make ANY kind of cultural jokes.
+The rule of thumb is to always ask the host missionary what can be shared and what can't. - Post negative comments or things that will be degrading on social media and don't post pictures without first getting permission. - Make ANY kind of cultural or political jokes.

-- Assume anything.

-- Believe the lie that God isn't already there.
+- Assume anything. - Believe the lie that God isn't already there.
 God has been working in the lives of the people you are meeting long before you got there.
 He loves them far more than you ever could.
-Just go to tell the old, old story.

-- Be afraid of differences.
+Just go to tell the old, old story. - Be afraid of differences.
 Skin color is just that.
 Languages are just that.
 Housing is just that.
 But there is one God, one Spirit for all.
 Allow differences to change your perspective and appreciation, but don't let differences affect the mission.
-Christ broke down the walls of hostility so that we could become one people.

-- Make assumptions.
-Ask if something is not clear.

-- Miss the moment.

-- Be loud and obnoxious.

-- Forget to use local currency.

-- Expect locals to speak your language or talk like you.

-- Do it for the Instagram post.

-- Make promises to missionaries/people that you can't fulfill immediately.

-- Don't make financial (or other) commitments you cannot keep.

-- Gossip.

-- Criticize your hosts' culture or the United States.

-- Complain about anything.
+Christ broke down the walls of hostility so that we could become one people. - Make assumptions.
+Ask if something is not clear. - Miss the moment. - Be loud and obnoxious. - Forget to use local currency. - Expect locals to speak your language or talk like you. - Do it just for the social media post. - Make promises to missionaries/people that you can't fulfill immediately. - Don't make financial (or other) commitments you cannot keep. - Gossip. - Criticize your hosts' culture or the United States. - Complain about anything.